Skip to main content

 Nearly Newly Wed

 Nearly Newly Wed is another great place to sell your wedding dress.
-They take a commission of 40%, but the fact they do literally everything for you makes it kind of worth it.
+There is a $25 listing fee per wedding dress and $5 per accessory or bridal party dress.
+They also keep a nominal 20% commission to cover shipping, logistics, payment processing fees, and sale support, but the fact that they do literally everything for you makes it kind of worth it.
 Who needs extra stress after all that wedding planning, anyway?

 Find Out More